 There are so many great stops to make when driving from Zagreb to Dubrovnik that the only thing you’re going to wish you had is more time in order to experience each incredible place to the max.

 Are you planning a Zagreb to Dubrovnik drive?
-Have you gone on a Croatia road trip?
+Have any questions?
 Let us know in the comments!

 Hi Maggy, great info about the road trip!

 Can you tell me is it worth making a detour up to Ljubljana and Lake Bled?
 We have 14 days I. Croatia and want to enjoy the Dalmatian coast bit Lake Bled looks irresistible!
 (Couple in our mortally late 50’s)😊

 Hi Stewart, unfortunately, I think that Ljubljana/Bled is a bit far off course if you only have 2 weeks to dedicate to this road trip.
 I’d recommend sticking to Croatia this time around.

 What do you recommend as a quick drive zagreb-dubrovnik and back?
 How many days is the minimum for a quick scenic road trip?